 Why do EMS machines work?

 EMS machines work because they help your brain build pathways between your neurons.
 The more your muscles are activated, the more your brain will help find a faster way to get them to work.

-The result is that your muscles can be reconditioned faster and more effectively, but it’s wise to consult with your physiotherapist before trying an EMS machine for your therapy, even if you have just a mild foot pain.
+The result is that your muscles can be reconditioned faster and more effectively, but it’s wise to consult with your physiotherapist before trying an EMS machine for your therapy, even if you have just mild foot pain.

 Benefits of TENS Units

-TENS machines have plenty of benefits, but still some people are wary of buying them.
+TENS machines have plenty of benefits, but still, some people are wary of buying them.
 If you need further convincing, read along.
-I’ve used TENS units before, and they worked for me, but I also liked the sense of freedom I had.
+I’ve used units before, and they worked for me, but I also liked the sense of freedom I had.
 Read on to find out why a TENS unit would do you good too.

 It’s not a question of being weak or squeamish.
 Finding a non-invasive method of treating your pain can have a good impact on your psyche because you’re no longer feeling like a lab rat.

 Pain medicine can get addictive and feature all sorts of other short or long-term side effects.
 TENS machines, on the other hand, don’t pose any dangers.
 They do not get you hooked on the pain relief they offer, and they are not toxic.